About

 This mixture should be nice and spreadable.
 If it’s not easily spreadable, you can microwave the mixture for a few seconds to soften.
 But DO NOT let the mixture melt.

-Chilled brioche dough shaped into a rectangle on a floured surface
+Chilled brioche dough shaped into a rectangle on a floured surface.

-Brioche dough rolled out into a rectangle using a rolling pin
+Brioche dough rolled out into a rectangle using a rolling pin on a floured surface.

-Rolling up the brioche dough with the cinnamon filling
+Rolling up the brioche dough with the cinnamon filling on one side.

 Assembling the brioche cinnamon rolls